Niich/mcu-coin/README.md

     - **Expected:** device connects to WiFi.
     - **Observed:** When 2.4Ghz functions are enabled in firmware the device crashes.
     - **Fix:** Unknown
+- [ ] Acrylic spacer and diffuser
+    - **Expected:** Top and bottom PCB are seperated and atteched to a 3mm acrylic spacer.
+    - **Observed:** Although the 302020 battery is listed as 3mm thick it is actualy slightly larger so the acrylic part is not thick enought to connect both sides without bending and placing pressure on the LiPo battery
+    - **Ideas:** Make a thicker spacer.
+1/8" might be ehough since that is 3.17mm